jupyterhub/jupyterhub/docs/source/howto/upgrading.md

 This should find the location of your database, and run the necessary upgrades for it.

-### SQLite database disadvantages

-SQLite has some disadvantages when it comes to upgrading JupyterHub.
-These
-are:

-- `upgrade-db` may not work, and you may need to delete your database and start with a fresh one.
-- `downgrade-db` **will not** work if you want to rollback to an earlier version, so backup the `jupyterhub.sqlite` file before upgrading.

 ### What happens if I delete my database?

 Losing the Hub database is often not a big deal.
 Information that